7elix/TYPO3.CMS.Flat/README.md

 Disclaimer: This skin does not look perfect - heavily under construction still.

-Maintained by Flat Team - for questions contact <a href="https://twitter.com/7elix" target="_blank">Felix Kopp</a>, Active Contributor for TYPO3 CMS.
+Maintained by Flat Team - Questions?
+Contact <a href="https://twitter.com/7elix" target="_blank">Felix Kopp</a>, Active Contributor for TYPO3 CMS.

 Released under GPLv2 - later versions allowed as you please.